Azerbaijan–Pakistan relations: Cultural connections

 The relationship between Pakistan and Azerbaijan continues to develop in the religious and cultural spheres.
 There is a special branch of the language department at Baku State University specifically dedicated to the study of Urdu.

 In the spring of 1996, the Joint Declaration on the twinning of the Azerbaijani city of Ganja with the Pakistani city of Multan was adopted.
 In 2004, in the city of Islamabad, in two languages – English and Urdu, the book "On the works of the prominent Azerbaijani thinker Jalil Mammadguluzadeh" was published.

 In 2005 an earthquake occurred on the territory of Pakistan, in particular, in the city of Muzaffarabad.
 Azerbaijan, led by Ilham Aliyev, rendered assistance to the affected country by a material amount of one and a half million dollars.
 On the initiative of the chairman of the Heydar Aliyev Foundation, in the rural area of Rara, in the city of Muzaffarabad, construction of a secondary school on a modern model had begun.
 Its grand opening was held in February 2008.
 The Fund also allocated funds for the construction of a new block of the medical clinic of the Khyber Eye Foundation in Peshawar.

-Embassy

-The authorized ambassador of the Islamic Republic of Pakistan in Azerbaijan is Bilal Hayee, while the authorized ambassador of the Republic of Azerbaijan in Pakistan is Dashgin Shikarov.